ishubham21/infinity-skncure-angular/readme.md

 With **Infinity-SknCure** people get an opportunity to self-diagnose their skin disorders from the comfort of their home.
 It offers an opportunity to screen people and to identify multiple conditions on a single platform.
 An integrated approach in communities and schools can potentially reduce costs and cut down delays in diagnosis as well as promote skin health for all.

-[Reports](https://www.canwelivebetter.bayer.com/health/tanning-delusion-why-do-we-ignore-risks-skin-cancer) also point that men are very less likely to use sunscreens which is a major reason why many people suffer from skin cancers and it again points towards the associated stigmas and with this application, we want to fight these social stigmas.
+[Reports](https://www.canwelivebetter.bayer.com/health/tanning-delusion-why-do-we-ignore-risks-skin-cancer) also point that men are less likely to use sunscreens which is a major reason why many people suffer from skin cancers and it again points towards the associated stigmas, and with this application, we want to fight these social stigmas.

-## This app is built on the basis of previous studies conducted in this field
+## Infinity SknCure is built on the basis of previous studies conducted in this field

 * [World Health Organization](https://apps.who.int/iris/bitstream/handle/10665/69229/WHO_FCH_CAH_05.12_eng.pdf?sequence=1&isAllowed=y)
 * [US National Library of Medicine](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5718374/)